 - 12 medium Granny Smith apples

-- melted dark, milk, and/or white chocolate or chocolate coating (such as almond bark or candy coating wafers) (Wilton Candy Melts are NOT guaranteed gluten free!)
+- melted dark, milk, and/or white chocolate or chocolate coating (such as almond bark or candy coating wafers) (Wilton Candy Melts are NOT guaranteed gluten free!
+I use Merckens)

-- 1 cup (200 g) light brown sugar mixed with 1 tbsp cinnamon OR assorted toppings of choice (such as chopped toasted nuts, dried fruit, M&M's, toasted coconut, sprinkles, crushed gluten free chocolate sandwich cookies, etc)
+- 1 cup (200 g) light brown sugar mixed with 2 tablespoon granulated sugar and 1 tablespoon cinnamon OR assorted toppings of choice (such as chopped toasted nuts, dried fruit, M&M's, toasted coconut, sprinkles, crushed gluten free chocolate sandwich cookies, etc)

 - Once sugar crystals are dissolved, attach clip-on candy thermometer to side of the pan and increase heat to medium-high.
 Stirring constantly, but slowly, cook caramel at a rolling boil until thermometer reaches 236 degrees, about 12-15 minutes.